MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/expanding-design-canvas.md

 ![Hide navigation pane](media/expand-canvas-nav.png)

-After you hide the Test bot and navigation panes, the conversation editor design canvas uses the full Virtual Agent screen.
+After you hide the test bot and navigation panes, the conversation editor design canvas uses the full Virtual Agent screen.

-To restore the Test bot pane, select **Show bot** or the Show bot icon.
+To restore the test bot pane, select **Show bot** or the Show bot icon.
 To restore the navigation pane, select the navigation pane icon again.

 ## Adjust the position of the conversation path